NVIDIA/TensorRT/tools/Polygraphy/polygraphy/README.md

 **NOTE:** To help you get started with the API, you can use the [`run`](./tools/run/) tool with the `--gen-script` option to auto-generate template scripts that use the Polygraphy API.

+> :warning: Any APIs not documented in the [API reference documentation](#python-api-reference-documentation)
+    should be considered internal only and do not adhere to the [deprecation policy](#deprecation-policy) as the public APIs do.
+Thus, they may be modified or removed at any time without warning.
+    Avoid using these internal APIs outside of Polygraphy!

 ## Backends